 The following historical financial data include the results of SPD through February 7, 1997, and the results of Hy-Lift through November 1, 1996, their dates of disposition.
-The following unaudited pro forma adjusted historical financial data for the twelve months ended September 30, 1997 reflects the disposition of these divisions as if they had occurred as of October 1, 1996.
-The pro forma adjusted historical financial data does not purport to represent what SPX's results of continuing operations would actually have been had the transactions in fact occurred as of October 1, 1996, or project the results for any future period.
+The following unaudited pro forma adjusted historical financial data for the twelve months ended June 30, 1997 reflect the disposition of these divisions as if they had occurred as of July 1, 1996.
+The pro forma adjusted historical financial data do not purport to represent what SPX's results of continuing operations would actually have been had the transactions in fact occurred as of July 1, 1996, or project the results for any future period.

-The pro forma adjusted historical financial data should be read in conjunction with the financial statements and notes thereto included in SPX's 1997 Form 10-K, SPX's Current Report on Form 8-K dated February 21, 1997, and SPX's 1997 Third Quarter Form 10-Q.
+The pro forma adjusted historical financial data should be read in conjunction with the financial statements and notes thereto included in SPX's 1997 Form 10-K, SPX's Current Report on Form 8-K, dated February 21, 1997, and SPX's 1997 Second Quarter Form 10-Q.

-PRO FORMA ADJUSTED HISTORICAL FINANCIAL DATA OF SPX FOR THE TWELVE MONTHS ENDED SEPTEMBER 30, 1997 (unaudited) (in millions, except per share data)
+PRO FORMA ADJUSTED HISTORICAL FINANCIAL DATA OF SPX FOR THE TWELVE MONTHS ENDED SEPTEMBER 30, 1997 (UNAUDITED)